drzln/nix/README.md

 **Composable, modular NixOS platform configurations — hardened, automated, and deeply DRY.**

-This flake powers a multi-platform setup including Kubernetes clusters, development environments, home/darwin systems, and fully declarative infrastructure.
+This flake powers all my computing infrastructure.
 Built on [`flake-parts`](https://flake.parts) for maximum flexibility and maintainability.

 ---